PooyehA/Deep-LASI/docs/source/starter.rst

     provides a step-wise description of how to load multi-color single-molecule data into the software.
     Example data sets are additionally provided.

+#.
+To follow the examples cases, download the corresponding example data and save/copy it to
+    your analysis folder.
+The example data sets can be accessed from the `Repository <https://github.com/NurAb-Sal/TRacer>`_

 ... to be continued ...